-Too many hard working people are now looking for work, and finding it very difficult to find something.
-Many people are spending hours each day looking for a new job, but the continual rejection makes it hard to carry on.
-There are so many sad stories of people in all areas of the media.
+Too many hard-working people are looking for work and finding it difficult to find something.
+Many people spend hours each day looking for a new job, but the continual rejection makes it hard to carry on.

-Career consultants and job search coaches definitely help, and many people who contact me have significant opportunities to improve.
+Career consultants and job search coaches help, and many people who contact me have significant opportunities to improve their job search strategies.
 It’s satisfying to have a client tell me how they are now re-energised, are now getting shortlisted, and are finding success at interviews.
 When I first meet them, I feel it’s such a shame that they are doing so many things that are ineffective.
 Too often I see:

 • Poor CVs, even when they have been professionally created.
-I’ve seen CVs created by consultants from well known outplacement companies that are boring and old fashioned in layout and style, I was writing them like that 10 years ago but these consultants are stuck in a time warp.
+I’ve seen CVs created by consultants from well-known outplacement companies that are boring and old-fashioned in layout and style, similar to what I was writing 10 years ago.
 I’ve also seen one that cost someone £250 that looked shoddy and was ineffective.
 Such a waste of money for a client earning £15k p.a.

 • A limited approach.
 Too much time is spent looking for jobs online and negligible time spent on more proactive approaches.
 Being busy does not necessarily relate to being effective.